Kavarakis/bdt-link-prediction/README.md

 ## Data

+Extract data to folder dataset.

-Data used is obtained from this [paper](https://archive.org/details/oxford-2005-facebook-matrix).
+Mat files should be on path `./dataset/facebook100/facebook100/.mat` Data used is obtained from this [paper](https://archive.org/details/oxford-2005-facebook-matrix).
 Since data is available in MATLAB matrix format and recorded as graph, it is required to: